CALLED TO OUR COMMUNITIES

 "Our goal everyday is to make each patient feel well cared for and listened to, from our front desk receptionists, to the nurses and doctors, to our billing office staff."

 Cahaba Medical Care is a Community Health Center (FQHC), accredited as a Patient-Centered Medical Home (PCMH) by the National Committee for Quality Assurance (NCQA) and Joint Commission.
-We currently have seven sites in central Alabama serving Bibb, Perry, Chilton, Dallas, Autauga and Jefferson Counties.
-Our health centers provide comprehensive primary care services, located in Centreville, Alabama, that provides comprehensive primary care services, including treatment and management of chronic and acute diseases; preventative care and cancer screenings; pediatric care; women’s health services; prenatal care and obstetrics; dermatological services; geriatrics; sports medicine services; mental healthcare; dental services and much more.
+We currently have ten sites in central Alabama serving Bibb, Perry, Chilton, Dallas, Autauga and Jefferson Counties.
+Our health centers provide comprehensive primary care services, including treatment and management of chronic and acute diseases; preventative care and cancer screenings; pediatric care; women’s health services; prenatal care and obstetrics; dermatological services; geriatrics; sports medicine services; mental healthcare; dental services and much more.

-We currently have more than 50 healthcare providers, four social workers, three licensed clinical social workers providing counseling, two registered dietitians and a team of nurses and medical assistants whose job it is to assist our patients in becoming healthier individuals.
+Our clinics are currently staffed by more than 50 healthcare providers, five social workers, five licensed clinical social workers/counselors, two registered dietitians, and a dedicated team of nurses and medical assistants whose job it is to assist our patients in becoming healthier individuals.

 Additionally, we are proud of the procedures and advanced services